microsoft/protnote/README.md

 ```

 ## Config
-Most hyperparameters and paths are managed through base_config.yaml.
-Whenever reasonable we enforce certain files to be in specific directories to increase consistency and reproducibility.
+Most hyperparameters and paths are managed through the base_config.yaml.
+Whenever reasonable, we enforce certain files to be in specific directories to increase consistency and reproducibility.
 In general, we adhere to the following data argument naming conventions in scripts:
 * Argument ending in "dir" corresponds to the full path of the folder where a file is located.
 E.g., data/swissprot/
 * Argument ending in "path" corresponds to the full file path.
 E.g., data/swissprot/myfile.fasta
 * Argument ending in "file" corresponds to the full file name alone (including the extension).
 E.g., myfile.fasta.
 This is used for files with enforced location within the data folder structure

 ## Data
-TODO: improve explanation of datasets and include the name of the dataset in the config yml.

-* fake_*_GO_zero_shot.fasta.
-Creating fake train, val, test sets for hyperparameter tuning...
-* test_GO_jul_2024.fasta.
-Updated ProteInfer Supervised Test Set.
-ProteInfer test seqs with new labels & new vocab.
-* test_GO_jul_2024_pinf_vocab.fasta.
-Updated Supervised Test Set.
-ProteInfer test seqs with new labels & ProteInfer/old vocab.
-* GO_swissprot_leaf_nodes_jul_2024.fasta.
-GO Zero Shot 2024 Leaf Nodes.
-New seqs with new labels only leaf nodes
-* GO_swissprot_jul_2024.fasta.
-GO Zero Shot 2024.
-New seqs with new labels, all nodes.
-* train_GO_jul_2024.fasta.
-Updated Supervised Train Set.
-ProteInfer train seqs with all new & old labels
-* test_*_GO.fasta .Create smaller test sets for BLAST runtime calculation.
-* test_top_labels_GO.fasta.
-Create top labels test set for embeddings analysis

-### Protnote predictions on test sets using five different seeds
-Get the predictions of the selected models for all the specified datasets.
-Useful to get the predictions of the same model with different seeds.
-Warning: the script is designed such that all models have the same hyperparameters but the only difference lie on the weights.
+We train and test ProtNote with sequences from the SwissProt section of UniProt, corresponding to sequences human-verified funcitons.
+Further, we evaluate ProtNote on different zero shot scenarios, including prediction of unseen/novel GO terms, and EC Numbers - a type of annotations the model was not trained on.

+All the data to train and run inference with ProtNote can be downloaded using the following command:

 ```
-python test_models.py --model-paths \
-    models/ProtNote/seed_replicates_v9_12_sum_last_epoch.pt \
-    models/ProtNote/seed_replicates_v9_22_sum_last_epoch.pt \
-    models/ProtNote/seed_replicates_v9_32_sum_last_epoch.pt \
-    models/ProtNote/seed_replicates_v9_42_sum_last_epoch.pt \
-    models/ProtNote/seed_replicates_v9_52_sum_last_epoch.pt \
-    --test-paths-names "TEST_DATA_PATH_ZERO_SHOT_LEAF_NODES" "TEST_DATA_PATH_ZERO_SHOT" "TEST_EC_DATA_PATH_ZERO_SHOT" "TEST_DATA_PATH"\
-    --save-prediction-results
+TODO: Add command
 ```

+* data
+    * annotations: contains the text descriptions of all the GO and EC annotations for 2019 and 2024.
+    * embeddings: stores the text description embeddings that are cached during training.
+    * models: holds ProtNote and ProteInfer weights for multiple seeds.
+    * swissprot: where all SwissProt fasta files are contained.
+    * vocabularies: holds the 2019 and 2024 GO graphs in a simple json format, which relates each annotation with its parents.
+    * zero_shot: location of the datasets used for the zero-shot setting.

+The names of the main datasets used in the paper are in the list below.
+These names correspond (in most cases) to the keys in paths/data_pahts in the base_config.yaml.

+* **{TRAIN,VAL,TEST}_DATA_PATH**: correspond to the train, validation, and test sets used for training ProtNote.
+Thes are consistent with ProteInfer datasets.
+* **TEST_DATA_PATH_ZERO_SHOT**: zero-shot dataset for unseen, novel GO terms.
+* **TEST_DATA_PATH_ZERO_SHOT_LEAF_NODES**: zero-shot dataset for unseen, novel GO terms, but only for the leaf nodes of the GO graph.
+* **TEST_EC_DATA_PATH_ZERO_SHOT**: zero-shot dataset of EC numbers, a data ProtNote was not trained on.
+* **TEST_2024_PINF_VOCAB_DATA_PATH**: TEST_DATA_PATH updated with the July 2024 GO annoations, but only including GO terms in the ProteInfer vocabulary.
+This dataset was used to isolate and quantify the impact of the changes in GO.
+* **test_*_GO.fasta**: Create smaller test sets for BLAST runtime calculation.
+* **TEST_TOP_LABELS_DATA_PATH**: a subset of TEST_DATA_PATH based on a sample of sequences and only the most frequent GO terms.
+This dataset was used for the embedding space analysis.

+## Inference with ProtNote

+## Train ProtNote

 ###
 ## ProteInfer data
 ProteInfer models and datasets

-## Reproducing
+## Reproducing paper results
 Run the following instructions in order to avoid any dependency issues.

-### Data
+### Data (warning: long section)
-We provide all the data required to run ProtNote and reproduce our results, but if you insist, this section explains how to download, process and create all the datasets.
+We provide all the data required to run ProtNote and reproduce our results, but if you insist, this section explains how to download, process and create all the datasets **from scratch**

 ### ProteInfer Data
 Perform the following stepts to download the original ProteInfer dataset TFRecords: